2K's Asset Review & Management

 Research surfaced a detail that reshaped several design decisions: legal users were largely unfamiliar with common UI patterns.
 They weren't power users.
 They came to LARS under deadline pressure to perform high-stakes approvals.
 Designing for the UI literacy of the production team would have left legal users stranded.

 This led us to prioritize clarity and navigation over features that assumed fluency.
-It also surfaced the external access problem: legal users needed to share sensitive assets with outside counsel, and they were doing it over email because the platform offered nothing better.
-I petitioned IT and engineering to expand vendor access, then designed a pinned-comment feature that let users annotate specific regions of an asset, which automatically generated a cropped view for outside counsel without requiring email attachments of sensitive content.
+It also surfaced the external access problem: legal users needed to share sensitive assets with outside counsel, and they were doing it over email.
+I petitioned IT and engineering to expand vendor access, then designed a pinned-comment feature that let users annotate specific regions of an asset, which automatically generated a cropped view for outside counsel.

 I designed a gamification layer, a leaderboard, and leveling system that awarded points and reward icons for completed tasks.
 Managers used it actively, organizing competitions with tangible prizes during critical work periods.